 The 2021 Toyota Highlander Hybrid has been designed with three rows which offer seating for 7-8 passengers – the modern day equivalent of a large family station wagon.
 A 2.5-Liter L4HV Double Overhead Cam (DOHC) 16-Valve D-4S Injection Atkinson Cycle Engine and two electric motors – one is an integrated starter/generator and the other is a drive motor – provide a combined 243 horsepower, which permits the hybrid to achieve 0 to 60 MPH in 7.3 seconds.
 The vehicle uses a 3rd electric motor to take charge of the rear wheels.

-If fuel economy and reducing your CO2 footprint is important to you, and you’re looking for a 3-row family SUV that's also a hybrid, the Toyota Highlander Hybrid is an excellent choice.
-Toyota claims it sells about 10,000 of its successful Highlanders a month worldwide.
-For storage space, people-moving efficiency, a friendly cabin, decent mileage, renowned reliability and extensive safety features, Highlander Hybrid is a slam dunk.
+If fuel economy and reducing your CO2 footprint is important to you, and you’re looking for a 3-row family SUV HEV, the Toyota Highlander Hybrid is an excellent choice.
+Toyota claims it sells about 10,000 of its highly popular Highlanders a month worldwide.
+The car is a slam dunk for people-moving efficiency, a large, friendly cabin, decent mileage, renowned reliability and extensive safety features.

 There are currently 4 primary incentives available to the California consumer that substantially lower the cost of buying or leasing an EV.
 CURRENT provides all the guidance or assistance you may need to apply for these incentives.